Last Updated on September 18, 2021 by scottkandh

 I was looking for information on how I can improve comments on my blog.
-This post provides information regarding two distinct things:
+This post provides SEO link building information regarding two distinct things:

 1. Backlinks and

 One of the most beneficial things that I came across was a quote from Blogging Joy:

 What attracted me to that site is I was getting caught up with a program called CommentLuv.
 After reviewing the comment above I’m going to let it run its natural course and I have given up on trying to find blogs that have CommentLuv enabled.
 Because despite many places saying that this blog or that blog has CommentLuv isn’t true anymore.
 I don’t know how old of a program it is, but the plug-in is very useful that when a user comes to your site, they can leave a copy of one of their Top 10 posts for others to view.